Can you sell a house that needs repairs?

 Sell Your California Home Without Making Any Repairs

 At Osborne Homes, we buy properties in any condition.
-You won’t have to make any repairs.
-But provide an inspection report, or worry that your home’s problems will scare us away—or cause us to seek reparations later.
+You won’t have to make any repairs, provide an inspection report, or worry that your home’s problems will scare us away—or cause us to seek reparations later.
 That’s because our expertise centers on buying houses that need renovations for a fair price and performing the rehab ourselves.

 In fact, if your house needs work, it is much more likely to work for us.
 That is how we have been doing business since 2007.
 And, if you are ready to sell your house ‘as-is’ and without repercussions.
 It is how we would love to do business with you.